-If you decide to take out more than one life insurance policy, you might be wondering how it all works.
+If you decide to take out various life insurance policies, you might be wondering how it all works when it comes to claim stage.
 If you have multiple life insurance policies, it is possible for you or your representative to claim on each policy.

 You or your representative would need to claim on each policy and go through the necessary process.
 A pay-out may be made on each policy providing the information given during the application process was accurate.
 It is very important to ensure the information given is correct as if it’s not it may lead to a claim not being paid or paid in full.

 In some cases, you may have the option to increase your existing cover instead of taking out an additional policy.
 For instance, if you have increased your mortgage or have had more children.
 This is what is known as a special event, and generally you do not need additional underwriting to increase your cover.
 Remember that this will increase your monthly premiums, in order to cater for the increased cover.
 However, it’s important to consider whether these options are appropriate for your circumstances.

 In many cases, you can add critical illness cover to your life insurance policy.
 This combines the cover and you only pay one monthly premium.
 If you choose this option, both must be taken out simultaneously.